ioccc-src/winner/bugs.md

 entries in the file (if you're not we can add a link to your personal website if you have one if you like).

-# List of Statuses - Please read before fixing (you may skip if you're only interested in entries with known issues)
+# List of Statuses - Please read before fixing (you may skip if you're only interested in knowing about entries with known issues)

 Entries below have one of the following _Status_ values.